 This report validates the role of the NAI's Code and self-regulatory process in promoting consumer privacy in the digital advertising industry.
-The NAI continues to update its Code and guidance to keep pace with technological developments and changing norms, culminating most recently in the publication of the 2020 NAI Code of Conduct, which is scheduled to go into effect in January 2020.
-This new Code will greatly expand the scope of the NAI's compliance program and will provide many new privacy protections for users in the realm of device sensors, location data, sensitive data, and offline data use for digital advertising.
+The NAI continues to update its Code and guidance to keep pace with technological developments and changing norms, culminating most recently in the publication of the 2020 NAI Code of Conduct, which went into effect in January 2020.
+This new Code greatly expands the scope of the NAI's compliance program and will provide many new privacy protections for users in the realm of device sensors, location data, sensitive data, and offline data use for digital advertising.
 NAI members continue to devote valuable resources to cooperate in the NAI's thorough annual reviews of their policies and practices.
 The common goal is to ensure that members adhere to privacy principles embodied in the NAI Code and guidance when offering new and existing products, even at a time of global and domestic regulatory uncertainty.

-At a time when the nature of digital advertising is being questioned and reconsidered in Europe, in several US states, and on a federal level, it is even more important for self-regulatory efforts in the US to clearly demonstrate that a thoughtful and flexible self-regulatory approach can provide robust consumer privacy protection while also allowing digital advertising technology, and the Internet economy more broadly, to flourish.
+At a time when the nature of digital advertising is being questioned and reconsidered in Europe, in several U.S. states, and on a federal level, it is even more important for self-regulatory efforts in the U.S. to clearly demonstrate that a thoughtful and flexible self-regulatory approach can provide robust consumer privacy protection while also allowing digital advertising technology, and the Internet economy more broadly, to flourish.
 Perhaps most importantly, the NAI's approach aims to preserve free and equal consumer access to a bounty of diverse content online.

-In 2018, the NAI performed one of its largest compliance reviews yet, with 92 evaluated member companies, while separately reviewing eleven additional companies who were accepted as new members during the year.
-Through this review, NAI staff closely monitored the digital advertising ecosystem, staying current with the latest developments and challenges, which translated directly into the publication of the 2020 Code of Conduct.
+In 2019 the NAI performed one of its largest compliance reviews, with 93 evaluated member companies, while separately reviewing ten additional companies who were accepted as new members during the year.
+Through this review, NAI staff32 closely monitored the digital advertising ecosystem, staying current with the latest developments and challenges, which translated directly into enforcement priorities for 2020.
 The feedback loop of drafting policy to preserve and enhance consumer privacy in the digital advertising ecosystem, while conducting annual reviews of the companies that compose a large portion of this market, allows the NAI to not only identify the most pressing and timely issues and challenges, but also to address them in a swift and effective manner, which it will continue into the next decade.

-At a time when the nature of digital advertising is being questioned and reconsidered in Europe, in several US states, and on a federal level, it is even more important for self-regulatory efforts in the US to clearly demonstrate that a thoughtful and flexible self-regulatory approach can provide robust consumer privacy protection while also allowing digital advertising technology, and the Internet economy more broadly, to flourish.
-Perhaps most importantly, the NAI's approach aims to preserve free and equal consumer access to a bounty of diverse content online.
+At a time when the nature of digital advertising is being questioned and reconsidered in Europe, in several U.S. states, and on a federal level, it is even more important for self-regulatory efforts in the U.S. to clearly demonstrate that a thoughtful and flexible self-regulatory approach can provide robust consumer privacy protection while also allowing digital advertising technology, and the Internet economy more broadly, to flourish.
+The most recent NAI survey indicated that an overwhelming majority of consumers prefer an ad-supported Internet, and are not willing to pay for the content they currently receive free of charge Perhaps most importantly, the NAI's approach aims to preserve free and equal consumer access to a bounty of diverse content online.33